EzequielFrancisco/Academia---Mobil-App/README.md

-This a site for promotion for vacans and service for all person
+This app, he was create for educational use, please don't use code for win money
 ![Screenshot do app](mobil/academia/assets/screen.png)